gyselroth/node-windows-fsstat/README.md

 [![GitHub release](https://img.shields.io/github/release/gyselroth/windows-fsstat.svg)](https://github.com/gyselroth/windows-fsstat/releases)
 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://raw.githubusercontent.com/gyselroth/windows-fsstat/master/LICENSE)

-Alternative fs.statSync(path) for windows based systems.
+Alternative fs.lstatSync(path) for windows based systems.
 Since Windows does not have inodes and the node fs module provides only an inode property which is a converted integer from the 64bit fileId (Windows equal to posix inode) integer.
 But commonly known javascript can not handle 64bit integer, therefore the conversion into an integer can cause inode collisions which can be fatal.